cheung921921-rgb/task1/README.md

 Enter the corresponding number to use the function.
 For Option 1, user can check the connection of the node they choose.

 For option 2, user can check the shortest distance from a node to an other node.
-For example, A->B,C, B->D. We want to obtain the shortest distance from A to D. The programme will return A,B,D as result.
+For example, [A->B,C] , [B->D] .
+We want to obtain the shortest distance from A to D. The programme will return A,B,D as result.